ElektraInitiative/libelektra/doc/decisions/decision_process.md

   Rather it is important that decisions:
   - contain everything relevant, and
   - what is written is technically correct.
+- Usually no decisions are needed for libraries, plugins, tools or bindings if:
+  - they are similar to already existing modules (e.g. yet another checker plugin)
+  - if they reimplement some existing module (e.g. reimplementation in other programming languages)
 - Reviewers are only required to read the files in the PR.
   They may ignore the discussions surrounding the decision.
   Reviews should focus on the "Problem" section first, and only when that is agreed upon focus in the other parts.